 Out of all the photo ops I’ve seen at local events, Pacific Northwest Ballet blew me away!

-So, there’s the big Christmas tree where lots of families take their annual Christmas photo.
+So, there’s the big Christmas tree where lots of families take their annual Christmas photos.

 But, there are a ton of photo-op sets that are beautifully painted, are sturdy enough to hold kids and adults, and are so fun for holiday pictures!

 There were several more photo scenes set up, too!
 These are another reason I’d suggest having your family dress up a bit!

 CHECK OUT THE GIFT SHOP

-You know I’m a sucker for a good gift shop, especially if it support a nonprofit.
+You know I’m a sucker for a good gift shop, especially if it supports a nonprofit.

 The PNB gift shop is beautiful!
-There’s tons of Nutcracker-themed ornaments and holiday decor.
+There are tons of Nutcracker-themed ornaments and holiday decor.

 There are also cute dress-up clothes, dolls, and every ballet-related gift idea you could think of!